5nine/NibbleGaming_Taxis/README.md

 ## Optional config:

 - inside "Taxis" folder, edit chatter_cab*.sqf to your liking, those are the chatmessages from the driver.
 - dePbo "NibbleGaming_Taxis.pbo" and edit each cab*_init.sqf to customize spawnpositions, destinations and so on.
+- If you changed positions in the step above, you also need to edit each position in mission.sqm so that it corresponds with positions with each cab.
+This is needed so the players get the addaction at the correct location.